 By using Maptionnaire, urbanista was able to improve the online dialogue with residents: the dialogue is now richer and more precise.
 They were especially happy that using Maptionnaire with touchscreen devices was so easy and smooth.

-CASE: Blaugrüner Ring, Düsseldorf
+A Planning Case: Blaugrüner Ring, Düsseldorf

 Blaugrüner Ring (The Blue-Green Ring) is a network of the parks and the Rhein riverside in the center of Düsseldorf.
 Many of the city’s most important cultural sites, such as museums, galleries and concert halls are located next to the ring creating an interesting cultural strolling route.